 She called telling me the good news and asking if I could come onto the board of the 501C3 that was being created.
 The winner for each state received a $10,000 gift from American Express.
-We then received the money and then commissioned local muralist, Nora Valdez to do a large mural on the Manhan Rail Trail in downtown Easthampton
+We then received the money and we were among several groups that funded local muralist, Nora Valdez who was commissioned to do a large mural on the Manhan Rail Trail in downtown Easthampton

 That iconic mural is still there and since the children of Easthampton helped create it, it has never been defaced with graffiti.
 More recently NN funded the re-branding and signage along the path at University Dr in Amherst to become "Swift Way"--named after Art Swift who passed away.
 Art was an advocacy leader here in the Pioneer Valley and he was instrumental in getting the Norwottuck Rail Trail corridor acquired in the 1980s and built out as a rail trail in the early 1990s by the Dept. of Conservation and Recreation--DCR.

 Even more recently, NN had a public outreach role, assisting DCR and MassDOT, in the rebuild of the trail from the CT River to Amherst.
 Largely though, NN never was widely known.

 Earlier this spring of 2019, the board held discussions about the future of NN.
 It was decided that we will build an expanded board of directors made up of people along the entire corridor.
 People who are committed to the grand vision of the MCRT being the signature trail in the state.